tenioe/open-weather-api/README.md

 2. Each feature has a test case.
 3. Framework has been reviewed by stakeholders.
 4. Kanban accurately represnets our project state.
-5. Test caes exit for each feature.
+5. Test cases exit for each feature.

 ### Project Architecture
 - **The program will use Service Object Model to represent the various API requests.**